Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

 The reduction in child harm does not appear to be driven by changes in willingness to seek care.
-Tool access did not significantly reduce the overall incidence or frequency of hospital interactions (Columns 4 and 5 of Appendix Table \ref{tab:otheroutcomes}).
-The placebo outcome of child cancer-related hospitalizations (pre-specified following \citealt{vaithianathan2020}) is unaffected, nor for lower-priority hospital visits that are less likely to indicate severe maltreatment. (columns 2 and 3 of Appendix Table \ref{tab:otheroutcomes}).
-Therefore, providing algorithm support significantly decreased the number of hospitalizations associated with maltreatment, but not the total number of hospital interactions.
+Tool access did not significantly reduce the overall incidence or frequency of hospital interactions (Columns 3 and 4 of Appendix Table \ref{tab:otheroutcomes}).
+Our pre-registered placebo outcome of child cancer-related hospitalizations (pre-specified following \citealt{vaithianathan2020}) is insignificant, though under-powered.
+We also find null results for better-powered, non-pregistered placebo results for a specification where workers reported not seeing a score even when assigned to treatment, and when using lower-priority hospital visits as an outcome (columns 6 and 7 of Appendix Table \ref{tab:otheroutcomes}).
+Consistent with our pre-analysis plan, providing algorithm support specifically decreased hospitalizations for reasons more closely associated with maltreatment.
+We find an imprecise reduction in charges (cannot observe negotiated bill; column 5 of Appendix Table \ref{tab:otheroutcomes}).